waywardphilosopher/parami/src/data/blog/Practice/2026-02-08-philosophy-as-practice-04.md

 ## Homework

 We've been talking about practices of recollection and reflection.
 For homework, keep a writing diary over the next four days.
-Each day, read one of the following sentences in the morning.
+Each morning, take one of the following sentences in the morning.
 Read it several times.
+Then write the sentence out by hand (just in English, unless you know Chinese).

-Then, throughout the day, bear it in mind.
+After this, throughout the day, bear this passage in mind.
 Then, in the evening, make a few notes about your reflections on this sentence, and your experience of the day.

 Do this for each sentence, one every day.
 The sentences all come from Confucius's _Analects_.
 We'll talk about Confucius next week, but this time, your job is only to reflect on the sentences, and what they mean to you, and to write a record of your reflections on Canvas.
 They may seem strange.
 But don't worry too much about the original context.
 Just see how they speak to you.

 Have fun!

-*   Day 1: 不知禮，無以立也。不知言，無以知人也。Without knowing ritual, one cannot be well-grounded; without knowing how to use words, one cannot understand others.
+*   Day 1: 曾子曰：「吾日三省吾身：為人謀而不忠乎？與朋友交而不信乎？傳不習乎？」Zengzi said, 'Every day, I examine myself in three respects: have I failed to treat others with devotion?
+In my relationships with friends, have I not been trustworthy?
+Is there anything I have learned, but not put into practice?'

 *   Day 2: 禮之用，和為貴...
-When making use of ritual, it is harmony that should be taken as most valuable...
+When making use of social rituals, it is harmony that should be taken as most valuable...

 *   Day 3: 君子博學於文，約之以禮，亦可以弗畔矣夫！The superior person becomes knowledgeable through wide learning, and restrains themselves through ritual.
 They will not overstep the boundaries (of proper conduct)!